ukiw200/challenges-23-24/security-challenges/03-cyberkillchain/03-02-weaponization/description.md

 Check both tools for this file.

+## Challenge

+Create a file called solution.txt in this directory.
+It will eventually have five lines, as detailed below:

 The flag is composed of several lines, one line per answer:
 - Line 1: MD5 hash of the file (all lowercase letters)
 - Line 2: What MITRE Technique is being used (we need the identifier, starting with T)?
 - Line 3: What was the main goal of using this technique?
-Hint: two words starting with “D” (first letter of each word capitalized)
 - Line 4: How do hackers mostly do this?
-Hint: One word starting with “O” (only first letter capitalized) & can be found on https://www.picussecurity.com/resource/blog/picus-10-critical-mitre-attck-techniques-t1064-scripting (the word is mentioned 9 times, but sometimes the verb is used in the past, we need the term ending on "on")
+Hint: Look at https://www.picussecurity.com/resource/blog/picus-10-critical-mitre-attck-techniques-t1064-scripting (the word we're looking for is mentioned several times, write the noun form of the word - ending in "on")
 - Line 5: What's the hidden flag in this document?
 Hint: the flag starts with "flag{"